📝 11 Sep 2024

 Read on for Phase 2…

-UPDATE: We should also Skip the Builds for Unmodified Architectures.
-And we’ll Skip macos + msys2 for Simple PRs.
+UPDATE: We should also skip the Builds for Unmodified Architectures.
+And we’ll skip macos + msys2 for Simple PRs.

 For Phase 2: We should “rebalance” the Build Targets.
 Move the Newer or Higher Priority or Riskier Targets to arm-01, risc-v-01, sim-01, xtensa-01.